What are the responsibilities and job description for the Comptroller - Program Specialist position at Texas Comptroller of Public Accounts?

 Education:

-Graduation from an accredited college or university with a bachelor’s degree.
+- Graduation from an accredited four-year college or university with major course work in accounting, finance, business or related field, preferred.

-- Three years of customer service experience.
+- Two (2) years of related government experience.

 At the Comptroller's office, we know potential employees are looking for more than just a paycheck.
 The agency offers a strong benefits package for you and your family.
 Insurance, retirement plans, and a flexible work schedule are just the start.
 See our benefits offering